 Targeted to early-stage learners, the program includes training in both foundational skills like research design and data analysis and professional skills such as communications, ethics and teamwork.
 Examples of real-world clinical and translational research are used throughout the course.

 Independent and facilitated active group learning is emphasized and didactic presentations are kept to a minimum.
 Opportunities to practice skills are integrated throughout the program using case studies, simulations, computer-based modules and small-group discussions.

-Graduate student may request access to sample graduate research project descriptions by emailing Karen Shields at email@example.com.
+Graduate students may request access to sample graduate research project descriptions by emailing Karen Shields at firstname.lastname@example.org.

 Jump to topic

 To apply to TSF, students must:

 - Be enrolled in a health-related professional or doctoral program at Penn State

 - Be a U.S. Citizen or permanent resident (per National Institutes of Health policy)

 - Be able to commit to all course and research training requirements of the program

 - Have the support of the primary research mentor